The Art and Science Behind Technical Analysis of Stock Charts

-Technical analysts consider the market to be 80% psychology and 20% scientific.
-Fundamental analysts consider the market to be 20% psychology and 80% scientific.
+Technical analysts consider the market to be 80 percent psychology and 20 percent scientific.
+Fundamental analysts consider the market to be 20 percent psychology and 80 percent scientific.
 Psychological or scientific may be open for debate, but there is no questioning the current price of a security.
 After all, it is available for all to see and nobody doubts its legitimacy.

 The price set by the market reflects the total perception of all participants – and we are not talking about amateurs here.
 These participants have considered (discounted) everything possible and settled on a price to buy or sell.
 The forces of supply and demand are at work.

 By examining price action to determine which force is prevailing, technical analysis focuses directly on the bottom line: What is the price?
 Where has it been?
 Where is it going?